hail2u/html-best-practices/README.md

     </html>

-### Don't use legacy or obsolete DOCTYPE
+### Don’t use legacy or obsolete DOCTYPE

-`DOCTYPE` is not for DTD anymore, be simple.
+DOCTYPE is not for DTD anymore, be simple.

 Bad: